Do you have questions about tax reporting thresholds? You can view information specific to this change and how it may impact you here.

 Venmo's IRS 1099-K tax reporting requirements only pertain to payments received for sales of goods and services and DO NOT apply to friends and family payments.

-For the tax year 2023, the IRS will require reporting of payment transactions for goods and services sold that exceed $20,000 and 200 transactions.
+For the 2024 calendar year, the IRS will require reporting of payment transactions for goods and services sold that exceed $5,000, irrespective of the number of transactions.
 Some states have lower reporting thresholds:

 - Maryland (MD): ≥ $600